jmoyang/DATA310/Project3.md

 * Using the 2015 population data for Albania, I utilitzed the linear regression model that we went over in classs.
 By splitting the data into training and testing data set with the proportion of 4/5, the model was able to predict the following number of population in Albania.
   * <img src="Images/LR_ouptut.png" width="250" height="70">
 * As we can see from the results above, the actual total population within this model of Albania is 2,762,201 and the predicted population is 2,764,784.
+The numbers are off by only 2,583, which is only about 1/1000 of the actual population.

 * Predicted Total Sums

    <img src="Images/predicted_total_sums(LR).png" width="300" height="300">                            <img src="Images/alb_density.png" width="150" height="250">